polydbms/pg_sheet_fdw/README.md

 ## Test

 In the /test directory are small Excel Sheets for testing.
 The script "/test/test_fdw_runall.sh" executes basic functioning tests on the local PostgreSQL Server.
 It calls `psql --echo-errors -v ON_ERROR_STOP=on -f ` on all sql test files.
 The command can be modified if local user credentials are needed.
+Also keep in mind, that the postgres user needs reading permission on all sheets.

 ## Usage